jchi100/VBA-of-WallStreet/README.md

 # VBA-of-WallStreet
-The project is to analyze real stock market data.
-Test Data and Stock Data are given.
+The project is to analyze real stock market excel data with VBA script.

 Tasks:
 •	Create a script that will loop through each year of stock data and grab the total amount of volume each stock had over the year.